CenterForTheBuiltEnvironment/clima/README.md

 If the above command do not work even if you have committed all the files try with `bumpversion patch --allow-dirty`

-Secondly you should describe the changes in `changelod document`
+Secondly you should describe the changes in `CHANGELOG.md`

 ### Deploy to Google Cloud Run